biolink/biolink-model/docs/index.md

  * [increases amount or activity of](increases_amount_or_activity_of.md) - A grouping mixin to help with searching for all the predicates that increase the amount or activity of the object.
  * [interacts with](interacts_with.md) - holds between any two entities that directly or indirectly interact with each other
      * [genetically interacts with](genetically_interacts_with.md) - holds between two genes whose phenotypic effects are dependent on each other in some way - such that their combined phenotypic effects are the result of some interaction between the activity of their gene products.
 Examples include epistasis and synthetic lethality.
+         * [gene_fusion_with](gene_fusion_with.md) - holds between two independent genes that have fused through  translocation, interstitial deletion, or chromosomal inversion to  form a new, hybrid gene.
+Fusion genes are often implicated in various neoplasms and cancers.
+         * [genetic_neighborhood_of](genetic_neighborhood_of.md) - holds between two genes located nearby one another on a chromosome.
      * [physically interacts with](physically_interacts_with.md) - holds between two entities that make physical contact as part of some interaction.  does not imply a causal relationship.
          * [directly physically interacts with](directly_physically_interacts_with.md) - A causal mechanism mediated by a direct contact between the effector and target entities (this contact may  be weak or strong, transient or stable).
              * [binds](binds.md) - A causal mechanism mediated by the direct contact between effector and target chemical or biomolecular entity,  which form a stable physical interaction.